amazon-science/chronos-forecasting/README.md

 embeddings, tokenizer_state = pipeline.embed(context)
 ```

-### Pretraining and fine-tuning
+### Pretraining, fine-tuning and evaluation

-Scripts for pretraining and fine-tuning Chronos models can be found in [this folder](./scripts/).
+Scripts for pretraining, fine-tuning and evaluating Chronos models can be found in [this folder](./scripts/).

+## :floppy_disk: Datasets

+Datasets used in the Chronos paper for pretraining and evaluation (both in-domain and zero-shot) are available through the HuggingFace repos: [`autogluon/chronos_datasets`](https://huggingface.co/datasets/autogluon/chronos_datasets) and [`autogluon/chronos_datasets_extra`](https://huggingface.co/datasets/autogluon/chronos_datasets_extra).
+Check out these repos for instructions on how to download and use the datasets.

 ## 🔥 Coverage